 What are the challenges for India?

 Grinding poverty and illiteracy.
 Hunger.
 Limited job opportunities.
 Lack of access to health care, good sanitation and clean water… and more.
-A recent studyCitation of poverty in Kolkata’s slums showed households with children suffered significantly higher levels of deprivation than those without children, putting children at particular risk.
+A studyCitation of poverty in Kolkata’s slums showed households with children suffered significantly higher levels of deprivation than those without children, putting children at particular risk.

 What is Global Care doing about poverty in India?